petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

-Some journals require repro packs to be submitted and checked as part of the review process, but most of the time authors are putting these together for the sake of doing open science, which is much better than not doing it.
+Some journals require repro packs to be submitted and checked as part of the review process, but most of the time authors are putting these together for the sake of doing open science.
-However, doing all that work at the end is another source of waste, never mind the fact it usually doesn't result in a reproducible project.
+This is much better than not sharing, but doing all that work at the end is another source of waste, never mind the fact it usually doesn't result in a reproducible project.
 All the instructions that end up in the README---install this, run that, upload here---those are the